 Each year it is estimated that Americans throw out about 22 million tons of products that could have been recycled but aren’t.
 A person believes these products are being repurposed, that by putting them in his or her single-stream recycling bins they will be collected, sorted, and processed in such a way that diverts them from landfills and incinerators, and therefore out of our natural environments.
-However, failures in our country’s recycling infrastructure and source choices made by producers of those products make it almost impossible for the recycling paradigm to be followed and carried out as intended.
+However, failures in our country’s recycling infrastructure and source choices made by producers of those products make it almost impossible for the waste recycling paradigm to be followed and carried out as intended.
 In fact, as of 2015, when approximately 6300 million tons of virgin plastic had been produced, only 9% of that total was estimated to have been recycled, with a projected 12% having been incinerated and 79% thought to be accumulating in landfills or the natural environment.

 A Complex Global Problem

 Individuals, and by default the institutions they inhabit, can help lessen the gap between the intended waste cycle and the bleak reality of recyclable waste’s fate.
 However, to do so, we must understand the full scope of the problem and have an accurate representation of our own inputs into the global waste system, a market with a size expected to reach $484.9 billion by 2025.
 Many companies – start-up and otherwise – are taking big steps to offer solutions to the world’s recycling problem, but these developments are in the early stages and require cooperative participation to put them into place.